walkerning/nics_fix/README.md

 For transparent conversion to fixed point simulation, we supply a context manager for managing fixed point configuration: `nics_scope.fixed_scope`, and wrapper of nn operations.
 Eg. `Dense` for `tf.layers.dense`, `Conv2d` for tf.layers.conv2d.

 Using these wrappers inside the context manager, the above four things in the models created will be handled transparently.
-You can also manually insert `.apply(quantitize)` operation into necessary places.
+You can also manually insert `.apply(quantitize, fix_cfg, name=name)` operation into necessary places.

 #### Fixed Config